MrJackSpade/adaptive-p-docs/sections/07_integration.md

 - Temperature 1.3: Flattens distribution, increases entropy
 - Target 0.3: Prefers lower-probability tokens directly

 The difference is controllability.
 Temperature affects the whole distribution uniformly.
 Target specifies exactly which probability range to prefer.
-For controlled creativity adjustment, target is the more precise tool.
+For controlled creativity adjustment, target is a more precise tool.

 **Recommendation:**